Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Moves a schedule event.](ref:movescheduleevent)
+> For more information about the API call used go to [Move Schedule Event](https://developer.nomad-cms.com/docs/move-schedule-event)

 ## Delete Live Channel